shmitzas/spendit/README.md

 - [x] Alerts and notifications
 - [x] Mobile compatibility
 ## Technologies Used
+- Frontend
+  - HTML
+  - SCSS
+  - Bootstrap v5.3
+  - SweetAlert2
+  - JavaScript
-- Frontend and Backend:
+- Backend:
   - Blazor Server Web Application with SignalR
-  - Bootstrap v5.3
 - REST API:
   - Blazor Server Web API
+  - Entity Framework
 - ASP.NET version:
-  - .NET 7.0 framework
+  - .NET 7.0
 - Database:
-  - MySQL
+  - MariaDB
 ## Launch Instructions
 1. Clone repo or download as archive
 2. Open the solution in Visual Studio
 3. In "REST API" project open Program.cs
-4. Set `bool DevMode` to `true` to enable pre-filled in-memory database (or use `false` to use external MySQL database)
+4. Set `bool DevMode` to `true` to enable pre-filled in-memory database (or use `false` to use external MariaDB database)
 5. In "Configure Startup Projects" make sure both projects are started at the same time
 6. Run the project in debugger

 **If you use external database (DevMode is false) - set connection string in appsettings.json as per appsettings.json.example!**
 ## Changes Made During Development
 - Changed from using Razor pages for frontend and Blazor for backend to Blazor integrated with SignalR for server-side rendering
-- Implemented User authorization using AspNetCore Authorization instead of Auth0 or oAuth
+- Implemented User authorization using AspNetCore Authorization instead of Auth0 or oAuth for easier authentication processing
 - Decided to develop both, Website and REST API using .NET 7 insdead of .NET 6 because of package dependency incompatibility issues
 - For API integrated EntityFramework instead of making SQL calls to the database for ease of use and safety reasons (plus this approach allows to setup in-memory database for easier development of API controllers)
 - Removed "Multi-currency support" from the plan
 - Added "Bills" to database model
+- Changed database from MySQL to MariaDB due to MySQL .NET connector being extremely unstable when running in other environments other than Windows OS

 ## Notes
 - 'main' branch is meant to be treated as a "production" branch